-Figure 45 shows a typical interface between the AD5428/ AD5440/AD5447 and the ADSP-BF534 family of DSPs.
+Figure 39 shows a typical interface between the AD5405 and the ADSP-BF504 to ADSP-BF592 family of DSPs.
 The asynchronous memory write cycle of the processor drives the digital inputs of the DAC.
 The $\overline{AMSx}$ line is actually four memory select lines.
-Internal ADDR lines are decoded into $\overline{AMS}{3-0}$ , and then these lines are inserted as chip selects.
+Internal ADDR lines are decoded into $\overline{AMS}{3-0}$ ; these lines are then inserted as chip selects.
 The rest of the interface is a standard handshaking operation.